-- (a) It is the duty of the Responsible Official, as defined in 25 Pa.
-Code § 121.1, to ensure that the facility is in compliance with all applicable federal, state, and local laws and regulations, including 25 Pa.
-Code, Subpart C, Article III.
+- It is the duty of the Responsible Official, as defined in 25 Pa.
+Code § 121.1, to ensure that the facility is in (a) compliance with all applicable federal, state, and local laws and regulations, including 25 Pa.
+Code, Subpart C. Article III.
 Nothing in this General Permit relieves the Responsible Official from this obligation to comply. - (b) Applicable federal regulations may include, but are not limited to, the following New Source Performance Standards (NSPS), codified at 40 CFR Part 60 and incorporated by reference in 25 Pa.
 Code § 122.3, and National Emission Standards for Hazardous Air Pollutants (NESHAP), codified at 40 CFR Part 63 and incorporated by reference in 25 Pa.
-Code § 127.35: - (i) 40 CFR Part 60, Subpart KKK Standards of Performance for Equipment Leaks of VOC from Onshore Natural Gas Processing Plants for which Construction, Reconstruction, or Modification Commenced After January 20, 1984, and on or before August 23, 2011. - (ii) 40 CFR Part 60, Subpart JJJJ Standards of Performance for Stationary Spark Ignition Internal Combustion Engines. - (iii) 40 CFR Part 60, Subpart KKKK Standards of Performance for Stationary Combustion Turbines. - (iv) 40 CFR Part 60, Subpart OOOO Standards of Performance for Crude Oil and Natural Gas Production, Transmission, and Distribution for which Construction, Modification, or Reconstruction Commenced after August 23, 2011, and on or before September 18, 2015. - (v) 40 CFR Part 60, Subpart OOOOa Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification, or Reconstruction Commenced after September 18, 2015. - (vi) 40 CFR Part 63, Subpart HH National Emission Standards for Hazardous Air Pollutants from Oil and Natural Gas Production Facilities. - (vii) 40 CFR Part 63, Subpart ZZZZ National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines.
+Code § 127.35: - 40 CFR Part 60, Subpart JJJJ Standards of Performance for Stationary Spark Ignition Internal Combustion Engines.

+- (ii) 40 CFR Part 60, Subpart OOOO Standards of Performance for Crude Oil and Natural Gas Production, Transmission, and Distribution for which Construction, Modification, or Reconstruction Commenced after August 23, 2011, and on or before September 18, 2015. - (iii) 40 CFR Part 60, Subpart OOOOa Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification, or Reconstruction Commenced after September 18, 2015. - (iv) 40 CFR Part 63, Subpart HH National Emission Standards for Hazardous Air Pollutants from Oil and Natural Gas Production Facilities. - (v) 40 CFR Part 63, Subpart ZZZZ National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines.